 Configuring the Display of Additional Staff Search Fields

-Using the Additional Fields for Search Results mapping table, you can customize the way in which the five additional 9XX fields for staff search appear in the search results.
+Using the Additional Fields for Search Results mapping table, you can customize the way in which the five additional 9XX fields for staff search appear in All titles search results.

 In the Network Zone, you can centrally create, distribute, and manage the display of the additional five 9XX fields for staff search.
 Use the procedure below for configuring the Additional Staff Search Fields and see Centrally Managing Additional Staff Search Fields in a Network Zone for more information specific to the Network Zone.